oevkaya/18StatColloqTalk/README.md

 Simple repo for the MIORPA one hour webinar on data visualization.
 Please see the related documents under each folder.
 You can see a list of readings with some slides on R and Python here

-Main file for R: See the .Rmd and .html file under the related folder
+**Main files for R**: See the .Rmd and .html file under the related folder -> DataViz-R

-Main file for Python: See the .ipynb and .html file under the related folder
+**Main files for Python**: See the .ipynb and .html file under the related folder -> DataViz-Py

 ## Suggested readings for data viz with R